-Having just 188 rooms, having spent $185 million in renovations, and calling itself a “luxury lifestyle hotel,” it’s pretty clear The Cromwell’s room rates won’t be in the Holiday Inn range.
+Having just 188 rooms, and having recently spent $185 million in renovations, and calling itself a “luxury lifestyle hotel,” it’s pretty clear The Cromwell’s room rates won’t be in the Holiday Inn range.

-The hotel’s fancier rooms, including the Gallery Suite, at 1,411 square feet with a dining room, wet bar, etc., can go from $900 on up per night on weekends.
+The hotel’s fancier rooms, including the Gallery Suite, boast 1,411 square feet with a dining room, wet bar, etc.

 Rooms come with hair dryers, hair straighteners, beautiful hardwood floors, and other nice touches.
 There’s even complimentary coffee and tea served to guests in the hallway.

 The Cromwell’s 40,000 square foot of gaming space is open, elegantly appointed, and red.
 Very red.
 There are 440 slot machines/video poker machines, and 66 table games, with all the usual suspects, along with games like mini-baccarat.